 Targeting Flathead at Wangim Walk

 We encourage you to read our detailed guide on How to catch Flathead.
 Flathead is a year-round prospect that can be caught at any time of the day.
 They are an ambush predator that waits in disguise for smaller fish to swim by for an easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
-If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
-Also, keep an eye for depth drop-offs which is a great location for an ambush predator to be waiting.
+If fishing from a boat or kayak, we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, keep an eye out for depth drop-offs, which is a great location for an ambush predator to be waiting.
 We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.

-Flathead is not fussy and will happily have a go at many various soft plastics and lures.
+Flathead is not fussy and will happily go at various soft plastics and lures.
 We would highly recommend reading our detailed guide on the best lures and soft plastics to catch flathead.
 Top choices include worm and yabby imitations, paddle tail soft plastic, curl tail soft plastics, deep diving hard body lures, vibes, swimbaits, and blades.
 If you are targeting flathead with bait, we recommend using a paternoster rig or running sinker rig.
 Use a small ball sinker to swivel, then 50cm of 8-12 leader to a size 6 long shank hook.
-Good baits choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.
+Good bait choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.

 Targeting Snapper at Wangim Walk